Wildcard Tour

 The Wildcard Tour was the tenth concert tour by American country music artist Miranda Lambert, in support of her seventh studio album Wildcard (2019).
 It began on January 16, 2020, in Tupelo, Mississippi at the BancorpSouth Arena and was scheduled to conclude on October 23, 2020, in Ottawa at the Canadian Tire Centre.

 Opening acts

-American Texas country singer Cody Johnson and American country band LANCO will serve as supporting acts for most of the duration of the tour.
-Other supporting acts include Texan group Randy Rogers Band and American singer-songwriter Parker McCollum from February 6 to 8, 2020 in Kansas City, Tulsa and Dallas.
+American Texas country singer Cody Johnson and American country band LANCO served as supporting acts for most of the duration of the tour.
+Other supporting acts included Texan group Randy Rogers Band and American singer-songwriter Parker McCollum from February 6 to 8, 2020 in Kansas City, Tulsa and Dallas.

 Set list

 The following set list is obtained from the January 16, 2020 show in Tupelo, Mississippi.
 It is not intended to represent all dates throughout the tour.